 The information provided by the various NRUFs is used in the development of relief options that are included in the Proposal for Relief of an Overlay [NPA] Complex (PROC) or the Initial Planning Documents (IPDs (in NPAs where 7-digit dialling is still in effect)).
-The PROC or IPD is posted on the CNA website and a notification is sent to current and prospective CO Code Holders in the affected NPA complex and to any other party that the CNA believes should have an interest in the ensuing NPA relief activities (e.g., municipalities, public interest groups and the Canadian Security Association).
-Parties are invited to submit contributions suggesting other relief planning options and to attend the first RPC meeting.
+The PROC or IPD is posted on the CNA website and a notification is sent to current and prospective CO Code Holders in the affected NPA complex and to any other party that contacted the CNA with an interest in the ensuing NPA relief activities (e.g., municipalities, public interest groups and the Canadian Security Association).
+Parties are invited to submit contributions suggesting other relief planning options and to participate in the first RPC meeting.

-In 2021, there were 15 RPC meetings held, some of which were joint RPC/CSCN meetings.
-The following table identifies the RPC meetings3 held which were not related to NRUF results:
+The following table identifies the 9 RPC meetings held in 2022 which were not related to NRUF results: